DanThePanMan/100-days-of-code/log.md

 I look forward to learning c because I think it will be a great gateway to many things that I have never though about learning before. it also suits well with my major

 The stuff i learned today in css was pretty easy, but it made me realize that I have made a lot of mistakes in my react habit tracker website.

+### Day 44 January 13, 2024
+Today I learned more different css properties that I an use

+For c++, I spent time more time learning about the basics.
+However I will start speeding up through these since I have programming knowledge from other languages.